Approachable/approachable.github.io/_posts/markdown-example.markdown

 ---
 layout:     post
-title:      "Man must explore, and this is exploration at its greatest"
-subtitle:   "Problems look mighty small from 150 miles up"
+title:      "Innntroduction to Approachable for Developers and Makers"
+subtitle:   "Start Here"
-date:       2014-09-24 12:00:00
+date:       2016-10-14 12:00:00
-author:     "Start Bootstrap"
+author:     "Approachable"
-header-img: "img/post-bg-06.jpg"
 ---

 > This is Markdown Cheatsheet Demo for **Sustain**, this Jekyll theme.
 Please check the raw content of this file for the markdown usage.